Reabaln/capstone-project/readme.md

 ### Installation
 Clone this project to your machine.
-Then add Github/Docker Hub secrets to tun Tekton pipelines.
+Then add Github/Docker Hub secrets to be able to run Tekton pipelines.

 **Prepare the platform by running the following command:**